Frequently Asked Questions

 Please visit the ‘Current Administrations’ tab to obtain a fresh Formal Proof of Debt form.

-In the event that there are insufficient assets in the company to pay out your entitlements, the Fair Entitlements Guarantee (“FEG”), operated by the Department of Employment, may be accessed once the company is in liquidation, to address your unpaid entitlements (not including superannuation).
+In the event that there are insufficient assets in the company to pay out your entitlements, the Fair Entitlements Guarantee (“FEG”), operated by the Attorney-General’s Department, may be accessed once the company is in liquidation, to address your unpaid entitlements (not including superannuation).

 Visit the FEG website at www.employment.gov.au/fair-entitlements-guarantee-feg.